About

 Getting married a year later.

-Product day at Rackspace handing out cotton candy.
+Product Day at Rackspace—handing out cotton candy.

 A typical day at Rackspace Austin.

-Our rural farm near Kansas City.
+Our family farm outside Kansas City.